 After the worms have been sorted in a pan and are completely clean, place the clean worms into another pan, then place nutritious moisture food such as corn on the cob, carrot, organic greens, fresh green beans, or thinly sliced apple, sweet potato or squash on top of the worms (Figure 7-2C).
+Mazui Better Bug® Gut Loading Diet may also be added to the worms for additional nutrition (Kate Rugroden, pers. comm.).
 Place the pan in an area away from bright lights and allow mealworms to feed on the moisture food throughout the day.
 Mealworms frequently take on the coloration of the fruits, grains, and vegetables on which they have fed and subsequently taste different, adding variety and more nutrition to a captive bat's diet.